-Module supports firmware upgrades using the WinLoader software utility (if the host CPU has a serial port) or using a Web-based tool (if the host CPU has no serial port).
+The module supports firmware upgrades using the WinLoader software utility (if the host CPU has a serial port) or using a Web-based tool (if the host CPU has no serial port).
 Instructions are included with the firmware upgrade kit.